Frequently Asked Questions

 A: Please check www.bigbanglegends.com/edu for Teachers version of the game and additional resources for classroom usage.

 Q: What is Lightneer?

 A: Lightneer is a Helsinki, Finland based learning game studio, a unique mix of world-class game design talent, entertainment expertise and scientific genius.
-Channeling the inclusivity of Finnish educational system, Lightneer is on a mission to create fantastic character brand driven learning games, animations and merchandise that will make learning fun for everybody on the planet.
+Lightneer is on a mission to create great games that inspire learning.

 Q: What’s the difference between learning and educational games?

 A: How we see this is that learning games don’t teach anything.
 They enable the player to proactively learn through curiosity and progress in the game world.
 Learning goals are baked into the game design, and they aren’t pointed out or underlined.
 Traditional teaching and educational games are often used as part to teacher’s or parent’s recommendation – at school, or as homework, whereas learning games can be consumed during free time – because they are simply fun!

 Q: What do you mean by stealth learning?

 A: When you’re having fun and actively doing things without noticing that you’re learning – that’s what stealth, or secret learning does.
 In the case of Big Bang Legends, the game design itself is compelling and exciting – but as you start figuring out the rules of the game, you are already learning the rules of particle physics.
 Player’s goal might be to get enough quarks to unlock the next cute character, but at the same time, the player is actively figuring out the composition of an atom.
 Realization of this learning process and progress might not happen in the game, as it isn’t pointed out.